hossamabozeidsaleh/BASH_learn/README.md

 I am a software engineer

-I created this repo for the purpose of psychological education, and I hope it will benefit others"
+I created this repo for the purpose of psychological education, and I hope it will benefit others

 - Firstly :-